ArturSanin/Power_BI/Power_BI_Glossary/English/Power_BI_Glossary.md

 ## Query (Power Query)
 A query in Power BI (Power Query) is a step-by-step instruction set used to load, transform, and prepare data from a source for the data model.
 Each query consists of a series of transformations shown as individual steps.
 Queries can be linked, filtered, grouped, or combined and serve as the foundation for the resulting tables in the data model.

+## Quick Measure
+A Quick Measure is a predefined DAX pattern in Power BI, created through a visual interface.
+It allows users to easily generate common calculations like difference, percent of total, running total, or rank without writing DAX manually.
+In the background, it creates an explicit measure.

 # R